Knowledge Center Fundamental Analysis

 There is always a very good demand for securities in a Bull market.
 Moreover, the supply is relatively weak, which means that many investors are eager to buy the equity shares while only a minimal number want to sell.
 The prices of shares are on an upward trend, and investors compete on the stock exchanges such as the National Stock Exchange.

-Thus, understandable that the prices of shares see an upward trend, and investors compete in the stock exchanges like the National Stock Exchange.
+Thus, it is understandable that the prices of shares see an upward trend, and investors compete in the stock exchanges like the National Stock Exchange.

 A bull market is typically linked with a strong economy as people have considerable money to invest.